Immigration and integration in global cities

 With large-scale immigration, a common challenge faced by cities is social tensions arising from linguistic and cultural differences.
 To mitigate that, many cities have adopted cultural immersion programmes for immigrants as a first step to ensure social cohesion.

 The city of Vienna, Austria, where half of the population come from an immigrant background6, focuses on integrating immigrants through German language classes.
 In 2004, to strengthen social cohesion, the city passed its first anti-discrimination law.
-In the case of Seoul, Republic of Korea, the government has taken a pre-emptive approach even though immigrants only constitute 2.65% of the population7.
+In the case of Seoul, Republic of Korea, the government has taken a pre-emptive approach even though immigrants only constitute 2.65 percent of the population7.
 In 2009, it piloted a programme for foreign residents to learn the Korean language and understand Korean social and cultural norms.

 For the city of Frankfurt, Germany, immigrant integration has been a priority since the 1980s, when large-scale immigration began shaping the city’s demographics.
 Today, the city’s population encompasses some 180 nationalities, and more than half of its denizens come with immigrant background8.